kaykobad/Portfolio/README.md

 # My Recent Projects
 This repository contains all the projects I have done in the past years.
 Each of the folders includes the resources of a single project (assets, screenshots, and description).
+Click on any project name to see the detailed information.
 Feel free to visit [my website](https://kaykobadreza.com) for more information about my upcoming works.

 ## [Dorao - Your Running Companion](https://kaykobadreza.com/portfolio/dorao/)
 [![Dorao - Your Running Companion Demo](https://img.youtube.com/vi/B4LK4H7Z5AI/0.jpg)](https://www.youtube.com/watch?v=B4LK4H7Z5AI)